-Closed loop stepper motors are an alternative when the application requires:
+Closed loop-capable stepper motors are an alternative when the application requires:

-- High torque at speeds up to 500rpm and a compact, economical solution without a gear,
+- high torque at speeds up to 500 rpm and a compact, economical solution without a gearbox,

-- Avoidance of transient and free oscillation behavior (hunting), which is typical of servo motors and occurs especially on variable loads and pulsation, leading to intolerable step errors.
+- avoidance of transient and free oscillation behavior (hunting), which is typical of servo motors and occurs especially on variable loads and pulsation, leading to intolerable following errors.
 On sudden load changes, servo motors miss their positions and must be corrected.